2blane/IronSQL/README.md

     // .. some queries..
     $depth = DB::startTransaction(); // inner transaction
     echo $depth . 'transactions are currently active'; // 2

     // .. some queries..
     DB::commit(); // commit inner transaction
     // .. some queries..
     DB::commit(); // commit outer transaction

 ### Lots More - See: http://www.meekro.com/docs.php

-How is MeekroDB better than PDO?
+How is IronSQL better than PDO?
 ========
 ### Optional Static Class Mode
 Most web apps will only ever talk to one database.
 This means that passing $db objects to every function of your code just adds unnecessary clutter.
-The simplest approach is to use static methods such as DB::query(), and that's how MeekroDB works.
-Still, if you need database objects, MeekroDB can do that too.
+The simplest approach is to use static methods such as DB::query(), and that's how IronSQL works.
+Still, if you need database objects, IronSQL can do that too.

 ### Do more with fewer lines of code
 The code below escapes your parameters for safety, runs the query, and grabs the first row of results.
 Try doing that in one line with PDO.

 	$account = DB::queryFirstRow("SELECT * FROM accounts WHERE username=%s", 'Joe');

 ### Work with list parameters easily
 Using MySQL's IN keyword should not be hard.
-MeekroDB smooths out the syntax for you, PDO does not.
+IronSQL smooths out the syntax for you, PDO does not.

 	$accounts = DB::query("SELECT * FROM accounts WHERE username IN %ls", array('Joe', 'Frank'));

 ### Simple inserts
 Using MySQL's INSERT should not be more complicated than passing in an associative array.
-MeekroDB also simplifies many related commands, including the useful and bizarre INSERT ..
+IronSQL also simplifies many related commands, including the useful and bizarre INSERT ..
 ON DUPLICATE UPDATE command.
 PDO does none of this.

 	DB::insert('accounts', array('username' => 'John', 'password' => 'whatever'));

 ### Focus on the goal, not the task
 Want to do INSERT yourself rather than relying on DB::insert()?
 It's dead simple.
 I don't even want to think about how many lines you'd need to pull this off in PDO.

     // Insert 2 rows at once